pustike/pustike-inject/README.md

 Service service = injector.getInstance(Service.class);
 ```
 #### Module
 A module contributes configuration information, i.e interface bindings, which will be used to create an Injector.
-It's configure method is called to create bindings, during injector creation.
+Its configure method is called to create bindings, during injector creation.

 #### Binder
 Binder collects configuration information (primarily bindings) which will be used to create an Injector.
 The Binder is passed as an argument to modules and each of them contribute their own bindings to injector using the binder.